 Guests often rate the Disneyland Hotel pool as their favorite of all the pools at the Disneyland Resort.
 It pays tribute to the old ticket books from Disneyland’s earlier era.

 There are three pool and water areas within the center of the Disneyland Hotel: E-ticket, D-ticket and Monorail slides with splash area.
 There are also hot tubs, free life jackets and poolside cabanas.
-Find out about the extensive list of amenities like laundry, business center, shopping and more here.

 There’s tons of lounge chairs and umbrellas throughout the pool area, but you’ll want to arrive early if you plan on spending the entire day at the pool.
 I also noticed the pool was much less crowded during the evening hours.